Skip to main content

 (b) When converting a patient from buprenorphine mono-product to buprenorphine/naloxone combination product;

-(a) The physician assistant shall verify the diagnosis for which the patient is receiving the other drug and coordinate care with the prescriber for the other drug, including whether it is possible to taper the drug to discontinuation.
-If the physician assistant prescribing buprenorphine is the prescriber of the other drug, the physician assistant shall taper the other drug to discontinuation, if it is safe to do so.
+(a) The physician assistant shall verify the diagnosis for which the patient is receiving the other drug and coordinate care with the prescriber for the other drug, including whether acceptable alternative treatments are available and whether it is possible to lower the dose or discontinue the drug.
+If the physician assistant prescribing buprenorphine is the prescriber of the other drug, the physician assistant shall also consider these options and consider consultation for another healthcare provider.
 The physician assistant shall educate the patient about the serious risks of the combined use.

 (4) During the induction phase the physician assistant shall not prescribe a dosage that exceeds the recommendation in the United States food and drug administration approved labeling, except for medically indicated circumstances as documented in the medical record.
 The physician assistant shall see the patient at least once a week during this phase.

-(6) The physician assistant shall take steps to reduce the chances of buprenorphine diversion by using the lowest effective dose, appropriate frequency of office visits, pill counts, and checks of OARRS.
-The physician assistant shall also require urine drug screens, serum medication levels, or oral fluid drug testing at least twice per quarter for the first year of treatment and at least once per quarter thereafter.
+(6) The physician assistant shall reduce the risk of buprenorphine diversion by using the lowest effective dose, and by using one or more of the following: scheduling appropriate frequency of office visits, conducting random pill counts, and checking OARRS and utilizing drug testing, serum medication levels, and oral fluid testing to assess for patient adherence to prescribed buprenorphine treatment.

-(8) The physician assistant shall incorporate relapse prevention strategies into the counseling or assure that they are addressed by a qualified behavioral healthcare provider, as defined in rule 4730-4-01 of the Administrative Code, who has the education and experience to provide substance abuse counseling.
+(8) The physician assistant shall incorporate relapse prevention strategies into the counseling or assure that they are addressed by a qualified behavioral healthcare provider, as defined in rule 4730-4-01 of the Administrative Code, who has the education and experience to provide substance use disorder counseling.

 (9) The physician assistant may treat a patient using the administration of an extended-release, injectable, or implanted buprenorphine product.